GenomicsAotearoa/RNA-seq-workshop/4.Differential_Expression/rnaseq-diffexp.md

   - Collaborate, especially if you are using version control such as git.

-To create a project, - Open RStudio and go to the File menu, and click New Project. - In the window that opens select Existing Project, and browse to the RNA-seq folder we have created on our Desktop. - Finally, click Create Project
+To create a project:

+  - Open RStudio and go to the File menu, and click New Project.
+  - In the window that opens select Existing Project, and browse to the RNA-seq folder we have created on our Desktop.
+  - Finally, click Create Project

-(save source from untitled to yeast\_data.R and continue saving reguralry as we work)
+*Save source from untitled to yeast\_data.R and continue saving reguralry as we work*

 ### Count data

-  - Note: I have now aligned the data for ALL CHROMOSOMES and generated counts, so we are working with data from all 7127 genes.
+Note: I have now aligned the data for ALL CHROMOSOMES and generated counts, so we are working with data from all 7127 genes.

-*Let’s look at our dataset and manipulate it is as we prepare for differential expression.*
+*Let’s look at our dataset and perform some basic checks before we do a differential expression analysis.*

 ``` r
 library(dplyr)